Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 2. Look around for available SDK's for the Web Service you're connecting to.
 OAuth is often wrapped in useful utilities in such libraries.
 But you don't need them.

+3. [Read the documentation](/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md) on the Fr8 endpoints that Terminals must support if they have Activities that require Authorization.

 ## Step 1 - Same as in previous terminal, create new terminal project